emmt/EasyRanges.jl/README.md

 while the expression `CartesianIndices(B) .- i` yields an instance of `CartesianIndices`.

-Using the `@range` macro of `IndexingTools`, the discrete correlation and discrete convolution write:
+Using the `@range` macro of `EasyRanges`, the discrete correlation and discrete convolution write:

 ```julia
 # Discrete correlation.